 Make sure your team is always aware of their surroundings.

 In busy store environments, it can be difficult to have your eyes on every shopper.
-Using annunciator bells to signal when a shopper enters the store is a great way to keep track for who’s in your store.
+Using annunciator bells to signal when a shopper enters the store is a great way to keep track for who’s in your store in case you need to identify shoplifters.

 Familiarize staff with common shoplifting methods.